Popular for their taste and longer shelf life, honeyed lemons are an amazing flavor enhancer. Learn How to Preserve Lemons with Honey below!

-Below are some uses of using the lemon-honey preservation that are worthy of a try.
-Even you can consume the honeyed lemon slices as is.
+Below are some uses of honeyed lemon slices that are worth trying.
+Even you can consume the slices as is.

 - As a Tea – Use honey-infused lemons to make hot tea in the winter season and cold tea on hot sunny days.

-- Honey Lemon Drink – Pour a teaspoon of honey preserved lemon into a cup of cold water, and your refreshing summertime drink is ready.
-It tastes better than the traditional lemonade.
+- Honey Lemon Drink – Pour a teaspoon of honey lemon preserve into a cup of cold water, and your refreshing summertime drink is ready.
+It tastes better than traditional lemonade.

-- Honey Lemon Yogurt – Combine 1/2 cup of yogurt and 1/2 tbsp of honey infused lemon liquid into a bowl.
+- Honey Lemon Yogurt – Combine 1/2 cup of yogurt and 1/2 tbsp of honey-infused lemon liquid in a bowl.